liefkeannabelle/maky/design/concepts.md

 *   **requires** The `user` exists.
 *   **effects** Returns the set of all `KnownChord` entries for the given `user`, each containing a chord and its mastery level.

+_getOverlappingChords (userIds: User[]): (overlappingChords: {chord: Chord, minMastery: MasteryLevel, userMasteries: {userId: User, mastery: MasteryLevel}[]}[], userChordCounts: {userId: User, chordCount: number}[])

+*   **requires** At least one user ID is provided.
+All users exist in ChordLibrary.
+*   **effects** Returns the set of chords that ALL specified users have in common.
+For a single user, returns all their known chords.
+For multiple users, returns only chords that all users share.
+Returns the minimum mastery level across users for each chord (representing the "weakest link" for group playing).
+Also returns the chord count for each user.
+Results are sorted by mastery level (highest first).

 **notes**
 - We are still working through how best to divide the "mastery" of a chord while supporting the song recommendation feature.
 - Like the song library, the state has both a library of all chords and the set known by each user with their mastery level.